Sun Corporation

-Sunsoft is the video games division of Japanese electronics manufacturer Sun Corporation.
-Its U.S. subsidiary operated under the name Sun Corporation of America, though, as in Japan, games published there showed a logo that read only Sunsoft.
+is a Japanese electronics manufacturer, video game developer and publisher.
+They are known for their video games under the brand name Sunsoft.

 History

 In April 1971, Sun Electronics Corporation (alternatively called Sun Denshi) was founded in Kōnan, Aichi as a manufacturer and vendor of electronics equipment.
+Electronic products, especially personal computers by the company with no relation to video games were initially released under the Suntac brand.
+The company went public on JASDAQ on March 20, 2002.
+The company moved their headquarters to Nagoya in 2018, while an office remained at Kōnan to handle its video games business.
+It still manufactures electronics equipment to this day, with products utilizing Internet of things, machine-to-machine and business intelligence technology.

+Video games

 Sun Corporation's history in video games began in October 1978 in arcades with two titles: Block Challenger and Block Perfect.
 Sun Corporation had several arcade hits in the early 1980s such as Arabian, Ikki and Kangaroo.
 At the time, its arcade video games were released under its own corporate name of Sun Electronics Corporation.

-The brand Sunsoft first appeared in the latter of the 1980s when Sun Corporation began developing original games and technology for the home video game console market, with emphasis mostly on the Famicom.
-Sunsoft had gone international at that time, and it had the publishing might to secure major licenses of the day (such as Batman and The Addams Family).
+The Sunsoft brand first appeared in the latter of the 1980s when Sun Corporation began developing original games and technology for the home video game console market, with emphasis mostly on Nintendo's Famicom.
+Sunsoft had gone international at that time, and it was reputable enough to secure major licenses of the era (such as Batman and The Addams Family).
 In the 1990s, Sun Corporation of America joined forces with Acclaim Entertainment to handle ad sales rights to Sunsoft's video games for game consoles.
 Additionally, a number of Sega games, including Fantasy Zone, Fantasy Zone II and After Burner, were ported for Nintendo consoles by Sunsoft.
+From 1994 to 1998, Sunsoft attempted to join the fighting game craze by releasing four fighting games: Sugoi Hebereke for the Super Famicom (1994), Galaxy Fight: Universal Warriors for the Neo Geo (1995), Waku Waku 7 for the Neo Geo (1996), and Astra Superstars for Sega ST-V-based arcades (1998).